Graph Homomorphisms for Quantum Players: Projective Rank

 \end{definition} If we let $\Omega(r,d)$ be the graph whose vertices are the rank $r$ projectors in $\mathbb{M}_\mathbb{C}(d,d)$, and in which adjacency is orthogonality, then it is clear that a $d/r$-representation is simply a homomorphism to $\Omega(r,d)$.
 Therefore,

 From this it is trivial to see that $\xi_f$ is preserved by homomorphisms.

-Note that it is not clear whether or not the infimum in the definition of $\xi_f$ is always attained for every graph, or even if it is always rational.
-Recall that if a graph has a $d/r$-representation, then it has a $2d/2r$-representation using real projectors.
+It is not clear whether or not the infimum in the definition of $\xi_f$ is always attained for every graph, or even if it is always rational.
+Note that using the same trick as in the proof of Lemma~\ref{real}, we see that if a graph $X$ has a $d/r$-representation, then it has a $2d/2r$-representation using real projectors.
 Therefore restricting to real projectors does not change the value of $\xi_f(X)$.